Richardaeld/google_translate_game/README.md

 + Game is capable of multiple play throughs without a page refreash.
 + The game timer is a continuously running JavaScript function.
 + The card pair positions are random every time
-+ The words chosen for each game are randomly pulled from selected language library.
++ The words chosen for each game are randomly pulled from user selected, language library.

 ## Client Stories and Experience Provided
 ### Client Stories